deet/picturelife-experimental-uploader/README.md

 - Logging is ugly and verbose
 - Error handling results in ugly log messages

 It has been tested on Ubuntu, Windows, and OS X. Success is not guaranteed.
-And it was developed and tested primarily on Ubuntu.
-Currently, the OS X build will only run if you disable the tray icon.
-To build on Windows, you need to create an icon file (see the documentation for the Trayhost import).
+Tt was developed and tested primarily on Ubuntu.
+There have been issues with dependencies related to trayhost on OS X. Building on windows might require gcc.

 # Binary versions